shanfenghu/safety/README.md

 # Contracting for Unobservable AI Safety

-This repository contains the source code and experimental data for the paper, "Contracting for Unobservable AI Safety", submitted to ACM EC 2026.
+This repository contains the source code and experimental data for the paper, "Contracting for Unobservable AI Safety", accepted to ACM EC 2026.

+Shanfeng Hu.
+2026.
+Contracting for Unobservable AI Safety.
+In The 27th ACM Conference on Economics and Computation (EC ’26), July 06–10, 2026, Rome, Italy.
+ACM, New York, NY, USA, 29 pages. https://doi.org/10.1145/3821539.3827683

 ## Overview